 It probably won’t air until 2019

-It remains to be seen when Season 3 will drop on Netflix, but it probably won’t happen in 2018.
+It remains to be seen when Season 3 will drop on Netflix, but it almost certainly won’t happen in 2018.
 Fans will recall that there was a break of 15 months between Season 1 and Season 2.
 That isn’t because there was a long hiatus between making the seasons but just because Season 2 took that long to produce.
 Season 2 also consisted of one more episode.

 Assuming Season 3 takes as long to make as Season 2, it would premiere in January 2019.
 As of Dec.
 2017, the Duffer Brothers were still in the writing process, which basically rules out a 2018 premiere and means that January 2019 might even be a little early.
-Plus, actor David Harbour recently told Variety that he doesn’t think the show will come back until 2019.
+Plus, actor David Harbour told Variety that he doesn’t think the show will come back until 2019.

 There will be a time jump